bjne/lua-resty-dhcp/README.md

 Installation
 ============

-Copy the contents of the lib directory to a path in ngx_lua's search path or define the path in nginx's configuration:
+Copy the contents of the lib directory to a path in ngx-lua's search path or define the path in nginx's configuration:

 ```nginx